California Native Plant Care Section

 -

-Garden Waste: Compost leaves, grass clippings, and vegetable scraps.
+Garden Waste - Compost leaves, grass clippings, and vegetable scraps.

 -

-Recycling: Use recycled materials for garden projects.
+Recycling - Use recycled materials for garden projects.

 Water Conservation